rohandhiman222/codingexpress-cli/README.md

 Coding Express CLI scaffolds a robust JWT-based authentication system with support for:

 - Email or phone-based registration and login.
-- OTP-based login and password reset.
+- OTP-based login and password reset (6-digit OTP, valid for 10 minutes).
-- Refresh tokens for session management.
+- Refresh tokens for session management (default expiry: 7 days).
 - Profile retrieval.
 - Email and SMS OTP delivery (via Nodemailer and Twilio, requires configuration).